 \section{Results and Discussion}

 With all the calculational tools at our disposal, we proceed to perform a numerical calculation using \cref{facttmd5} together with the off-shell hard scattering amplitude given in \cref{offshellamp}.
 We estimate the cross section of the Higgs boson production as a function of transverse momentum ($p_T$) and rapidity ($y$) of the Higgs boson in the four-lepton decay channel.
 Results are obtained using CCFM A0 the set of uPDFs~\cite{Jung:2004gs} which is commonly used for such phenomenological studies.
 Recently a fit to a high precision data from deeply inelastic scattering at the HERA is performed using a $k_T$-factorization and CCFM evolution~\cite{Hautmann:2013tba}.
 A transverse momentum dependent gluon density function including experimental and theoretical uncertainties were obtained.
 The application of these unintegrated gluon densities to vector boson + jet production processes at LHC is given in Ref.~\cite{Dooling:2014kia}.
 Unintegrated gluon densities including experimental and theoretical uncertainties are given in the CCFM JH2013-set in TMDlib library~\cite{Hautmann:2014kza,Connor:2016bmt}.
 We have used the TMDlib library to calculate our results using CCFM JH2013-set.
 For our phenomenological study, we have used the CCFM JH2013-set2 which is determined from the fit to both structure functions $F^{(charm)}_2$ and $F_2$ data whereas CCFM JH2013-set1 is determined from the fit to inclusive $F_2$ data only.

-Total decay width and mass of the Higgs boson is set to be equal to 4.0 MeV and 125.09 GeV respectively~\cite{Olive:2016xmw}.
-We have implemented experimental cuts on rapidity and transverse momentum of leptons used by ATLAS and CMS experiments in their measurements.
-For ATLAS experiment, absolute value of rapidity $|\eta|<$ 2.5 and leading transverse momentum of lepton $p_{_T} <$ 20 GeV.
-The transverse momentum of sub-leading leptons $p_{_T} <$ 15, 10, 7 GeV.
-Similarly for CMS experiment, absolute values of rapidity $|\eta|<$ 2.5 and ordered transverse momentum of leptons $p_{_T} <$ 20, 10, 7, 7 GeV.
-The cross section in \cref{facttmd5} depend on renormalization and factorization scale $\mu_R$ and $\mu_F$.
-The scale uncertainty in cross section is estimated by varying scale between $\mu_R = \mu_F = m_h/2$ and $\mu_R = \mu_F = 2 m_h$.
+Total decay width and mass of the Higgs boson is set to be equal to 4.0~MeV and 125.09~GeV, respectively~\cite{Olive:2016xmw}.
+We have implemented kinematical cuts on the rapidity and transverse momentum of leptons used by ATLAS and CMS experiments in their measurements.
+For the ATLAS experiment, the absolute value of rapidity is $|\eta|< 2.5$ and the leading transverse momentum of the lepton is $p_T < 20$~GeV.
+The transverse momenta of sub-leading leptons are $p_T < 15, 10, 7$~GeV.
+Similarly for the CMS experiment, the absolute value of rapidity is $|\eta|< 2.5$ and the ordered transverse momenta of the leptons are $p_T < 20, 10, 7, 7$~GeV.
+The cross section in \cref{facttmd5} depends on the renormalization and factorization scales $\mu_R$ and $\mu_F$, respectively.
+The scale uncertainty in the cross section is estimated by varying the scale between $\mu_R = \mu_F = m_h/2$ and $\mu_R = \mu_F = 2 m_h$.